-The Roseville Big Band members are volunteers who perform for the enjoyment of making good music and entertaining our audiences.
-In a typical year, we perform for more than 6000 live audience members in 12 to 15 performances, including concerts in parks, schools, and senior residences.
-Many additional viewers see our live broadcasts and rebroadcasts on channel 15, CTV North Suburbs.
+The Roseville Big Band is comprised of volunteers who perform for the enjoyment of making good music and entertaining our audiences.
+In a typical year, we perform for more than 3000 live audience members in 12 to 15 performances, including concerts in parks and senior residences.
+Many additional viewers in Roseville and nearby suburbs of St. Paul have seen our live broadcasts and still see rebroadcasts on Channel 15, NineNorth (formerly CTV North Suburbs).
+Others see us on the Worldwide Web.

 We also play for dances, including charity fundraisers, class reunions, wedding receptions, and the Commemorative Air Force's USO-style hangar dances.
 Our variety of performance venues inspired the words to the Roseville Big Band theme song: "Dance to the Big Band Swing".